 A flush generally means the internal cleaning of a machine with the use of a fluid as the cleaning medium.
 While this sounds like a simple task to accomplish, problems can arise for which you should be prepared.
+When in doubt, partnering with an experienced flushing services provider may be your best option.
+If you are ready to tackle the project yourself, there are a few factors to consider carefully.

-There are several factors to consider when beginning a flushing project.
 Understanding how the oils being used interact with each other is paramount to the success of this procedure.
 In most cases, a flushing fluid will be utilized.
 If the equipment manufacturer has flushing procedures, they should be considered during this process.

 After flushing, displacement oil should be used to remove any remaining flushing fluid.
 The displacement oil should be compatible with and approximately the same viscosity as the operating charge to be installed.
 Flushing fluids and oils should be heated to maximize their ability to flow and their ability to absorb and dissolve contaminants within the system.